po1sigala/live/02-Lesson-Plans/Weekday/12-Week_SQL/README.md

 * Make sure that students can initialize the MySQL command-line prompt using the command `mysql -u root -p`.
 They will need their MySQL password.

    * If Mac users get a `command not found` error, set up a `.zshrc` file in your home directory and add the `mysql` command to it.
-To do this, navigate to the home directory and type the following command in the command line: echo 'export PATH="/usr/local/mysql/bin:$PATH"' >> ~/.zshrc`.
+To do this, navigate to the home directory and type the following command in the command line: echo `export PATH="/usr/local/mysql/bin:$PATH"' >> ~/.zshrc`.
 Mac users who install using Homebrew should not face this issue.
 Refer to [MySQL Installation Guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide) for installation instructions.

   * If Windows users get a `command not found` error, refer them to the [MySQL documentation on customizing the PATH](https://dev.mysql.com/doc/mysql-windows-excerpt/5.7/en/mysql-installation-windows-path.html).